Scout Taylor-Compton: 1998–2006: Early roles

 In 1998, Taylor-Compton began her acting career with an appearance in the film A.W.O.L. with David Morse, and later in the short film Thursday Afternoon.
 She went on to have small roles in both television and film including Ally McBeal, ER, Frasier, The Guardian and The Division.
 She appeared in several student films, commercials for Fuji Film and the Disney Cruise Line, and various skits on The Jay Leno Show.
 In November 2000, Taylor-Compton made her stage debut as the title character in a production of Annie Warbucks at The Grove Theatre in Upland, California, and a stage production of Footloose at the Simi Valley Cultural Arts Center.

 In 2001, she had a recurring role as Clara Forrester, the younger sister of Dean Forrester (Jared Padalecki) in the television series Gilmore Girls, appearing in a total of four episodes until 2004.
-Taylor-Compton was nominated for "Best Performance in a TV Series – Recurring Young Actress" for her portrayal of Clara.
+Taylor-Compton was nominated for Best Performance in a Television Series – Recurring Young Actress for her portrayal of Clara at the 25th Young Artist Awards.

 She made a comedic appearance in the film Four Fingers of the Dragon (2003) playing herself auditioning for a role in a fictional Kung Fu film.
 In 2004, she appeared in the teen comedy, Sleepover, her first large Hollywood film role.
-The cast of the film was nominated for "Best Performance in a Feature Film – Young Ensemble Cast" at the Young Artists Award.
+The cast of the film was nominated for Best Performance in a Feature Film – Young Ensemble Cast at the 26th Young Artist Awards.

-In 2005, she was briefly considered a missing person when her family had been unable to contact her for approximately two weeks.
-She was discovered to be alive and healthy on August 25, 2005, and had reportedly been in the company of an acquaintance during her absence.

 Following Sleepover, she appeared in numerous television series including Hidden Howie, Unfabulous (2 episodes), Cold Case, That's So Raven, Charmed (appearing in 8 episodes between 2000 and 2006 as various Fairies), and Without a Trace (in which she portrayed a runaway teenager).